Undergraduate Course: Exercise Prescription for Rehabilitation 4 (SPRT10025)

 |Summary||Being physically active is associated with numerous physical and mental health benefits.
 Exercise is considered a subset of physical activity, and is described as being planned, structured, repetitive with an objective to improve or maintain one aspect of physical fitness.
 This course explores the use of exercise as a modality in respect of the rehabilitation or management of several diseases or health problems.
 Recommendations for practice will be considered in the light of available evidence.

-This Honours level course builds on basic knowledge gained during previous courses within the Applied Sports Science programme (such as Exercise, Fitness and Health).
-The course also introduces principles from Public Health making it an appropriate course for students from other Degree programmes such as Medicine.
+This Honours level course builds on basic knowledge gained during previous courses within the Applied Sports Science programme (such as Physical Activity, Exercise, Fitness and Health).
+The course also introduces principles from Public Health making it an appropriate course for students on intercalated degrees such as Physical Activity for Health and Sports Science Medicine.

 There is a strong emphasis on developing a critical understanding of how exercise can be used for the treatment of, and the rehabilitation from several diseases or health problems across a range of populations.
-These include some of the major causes of premature death such as cancer, heart disease and stroke in addition to mental health conditions such as depression.
+These include some of the major causes of premature death such as cancer, heart disease and stroke.
 The course also has a strong practical emphasis.
 A range of both popular and alternative exercise programmes will be covered during the course, with the students being the opportunity to participate in these sessions.
-Such programmes have included in previous years yoga, hydrotherapy, and movement skills in children.
+In previous years such programmes have included yoga, hydrotherapy, and cardiac rehabilitation.

 This teaching and learning is research-led.
 Members of academic staff in the Institute for Sport, Physical Education and Health Science (ISPEHS) who contribute to this course are all members of one or more of the following research groups hosted by ISPEHS: (1) Physical Activity for Health Research Centre (PAHRC), (2) Edinburgh Sports Research, (3) Human Performance and Aquatics and (4) Physical Education Research Forum (PERF).
 In addition, certain sessions will be delivered by experts currently working in practice, for example by physiotherapists or individuals working within a specialised NHS centre.